konstrybakov/wayway/README.md

 1. Ensure all environment variables are correctly set in your `.env` file
 2. Verify that PostgreSQL is running and accessible
-3. If using Keycloak, make sure Docker is running and the Keycloak container is active

 For further assistance open an issue in the GitHub repository.